Rice Lake, MN Demographics

 A map of Rice Lake's Population by Race

-Of the 913 places in Minnesota, Rice Lake is the 174th most populous.
+Rice Lake is ranked the 650th most populous place in Minnesota, out of 915 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Rice Lake was ranked the 626th most populous place in the 2020 Census.

 Rice Lake's White Population